 What is Eid prayer

-Eid prayer, also known as Salat al-Eid or the Festival Prayer, is a special congregational prayer performed by Muslims on the days of Eid al-Fitr and Eid al-Adha, and It is considered a Sunnah of Prophet Muhammad (peace be upon him).
+Eid prayer, also known as Salat al-Eid or the Festival Prayer, is a special congregational prayer performed by Muslims on the days of Eid al-Fitr and Eid al-Adha.
+This prayer serves as a symbol of unity, gratitude, and celebration among Muslims worldwide, fostering a sense of belonging and spiritual fulfilment within the community.

 It offers an opportunity for Muslims to come together in worship, express gratitude for blessings received, and seek forgiveness for past sins, reinforcing the bonds of brotherhood and sisterhood in Islam.

-When is Eid prayer performed
+When is the Eid prayer performed?

 Eid Prayer is performed on the day of Eid al-Fitr, which falls on the first day of Shawwal, the month following Ramadan.